 7. Bring a good hat to hide the messy hair and tired eyes.
 Everyone looks chic with a good hat and scarves after a long flight.

 8. Be careful when you purchase normal size liquids at duty free.
-At certain airport, you may be force to go through security again prior to boarding and will be subjected to the carry-on liquid guidelines regardless if you had purchased the item in the airport duty free.
+At certain airport, you may be force to go through security again prior to boarding and will be subjected to the carry-on liquid guidelines regardless if you purchased the item at the airport duty free.
 Check with the staff before you buy normal size liquids or you will be forced to throw it out.

 9. Always carry a universal world power adapter and a luggage scale.
 These two items are must haves in my luggage.
 As airlines change their luggage weight guidelines, I find myself constantly having to repack my luggage to be within the restrictions.
-Having a mini-luggage scale with me is a must when I travel globally.

 For related articles, visit the TRAVEL page.